-Net claims incurred comprise claims paid during the financial year together with the movement in the provision for outstanding claims.
-Claims outstanding comprise provisions for the Company's estimate of the ultimate cost of settling all claims incurred but unpaid at the statement of financial position date, whether reported or not, and provisions for related external claims handling expenses.
+Net claims incurred comprise claims paid during the financial year together with the movement in the provision for notified claims.
+Claims outstanding comprise provisions for the Company's estimate of the ultimate cost of settling all claims incurred but unpaid at the statement of financial position date, whether reported or not.